w3f/Grant-Milestone-Delivery/deliveries/polkastats_milestone_1.md

 # Milestone Delivery :mailbox:

-> Only the GitHub account, which is responsible for the pull request of the accepted application is allowed to submit milestones.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!

 **The [invoice form :pencil:](https://forms.gle/8Wx7nxtq8fKrsuEz8) has been filled out correctly for this milestone.**

 * **PR Link:** [Polkastats grant application](https://github.com/w3f/Open-Grants-Program/pull/2).